SlicerMorph/Tutorials/ALPACA/README.md

 * Select any model in the `Models` foler of the downloaded sample data dirctory as the `Source model` , and corresponding landmark file in the `LMs` folder as the `Source landmarks` fcsv file.
 Select the `Models folder` as the `Target model directory` that contains all target models to be landmarked,

 * Choose a local ` Target output landmark directory`.
-After this step, the `Run-autolandmarking` button cannot be pressed.
+After this step, the `Run-autolandmarking` button can be pressed.

 <p align="center">
  <img src="images/ALPACA027.PNG", width = 600>